EinarDarri/developing-open-sourced-web-software-with-drupal/book-outline.md

 In this chapter we cover all the basics about open source software, history, licenses etc. Why should we choose open source rather that proprietary software?

 ## Development tools
 This chapter covers all the different development tools you need for Drupal install and development.
-Everything from system platforms like Docker and DDEv, IDE's, versioning control etc.
+Everything from system platforms like Docker and DDEv, IDE's to versioning control.

 ## Installing Drupal
-This chapter should cover both installation of Drupal Core and Drupal CMS (or should we have it as a seperate chapters?).
+This chapter should cover both installation of Drupal Core and Drupal CMS (or should we have it as a separate chapters?).
 Let's keep this chapter simple, just to cover each installation.

 ## Where do I begin?
 * What is a CMS?